RonFrancesca/makam_research/README.md

 $ pip install numpy matplotlib scipy cyth
 ````

+### Copy or Downlaod the repository

+Copy or download the repository.
+It contains a jupyter notebook, please read Jupyter Notebook instruction for how to run it.

+The dataset can be downlaoded at the following links:

 ### Jupyter Notebook instructions
 Install Jupyter Notebook according to it's instructions https://jupyter.org/install